msewell13/files/README.md

 Start by Cloning this repository

 The Pipfile.lock contains all the dependancies for the project.
-If you already use [Pipenv](https://docs.pipenv.org/) you can run the following command and then go straight to running the program
+If you already use [Pipenv](https://docs.pipenv.org/) you can run the following command:

 ```
 pipenv install